 This multidisciplinary programme is unique in North America at the undergraduate level.
-The Military and Strategic Studies (MSS) programme offers students an opportunity to acquire a sound grounding in military history, strategic thought, and international relations, as well as in Canadian government, Politics and Economics, English or French Studies, and Military Psychology and Leadership.
-It leads to a Bachelor of Arts degree in Military and Strategic Studies, as a Major or at the Honours level.
+The Military and Strategic Studies (MSS) programme offers students an opportunity to acquire a sound grounding in military history, strategic thought, and international relations, as well as in Canadian government, Politics and Economics, English, Culture, and Communication or French, Literature, and Culture studies, and Military Psychology and Leadership.
+It leads to a B.A.
+(Honours) Military and Strategic Studies or B.A.
+Military and Strategic Studies.
 The MSS degree provides a solid basis for graduate studies and a professional career.